tejasreeseelam/boilerplate-example/README.md

 ## Heading
 A series of HTML elements H1-H6 that create heading tags that decreasing in size as the number increases

+## Head Element
+A container for metadata such as title, links and other information that describes the page but does not actually appear on the page